-The Asclipeion was discovered in the beginning of the 20th century by the German archaeologist Rudolf Herzog, assisted by the Koan history researcher Iakovos Zarraftis, at the site of a church named `’Panayia tis Tarsou (or tou Alsous)”.
-Excavation began in 1902 and continued till 1905 and large part of the finds were preserved in the Archeological Museum that was established at the time.
-A mission of the Italian Archeological School undertook extensive excavations on the site from 1928 to 1943 but no more excavations have been conducted since then.
+The Asclepieion was discovered and identified in the beginning of the 20th century by the German archaeologist Rudolf Herzog, thanks to the tireless and persistent efforts of the Koan history researcher Iakovos Zarraftis, at the site of a church named `’Panayia tis Tarsou (or tou Alsous)”.
+Intensive excavation began in 1902 and continued till 1904, uncovering the largest part of the sanctuary.

 On the lowest terrace there was a stoa in the shape of the greek letter Π. The southern side is dominated by the retaining wall, bedecked with niches, in one of which there is a fountain.
 To the east there is a complex of Roman baths (Thermae) dating from the 3rd century AD.
 Its massive walls, built with small stone and lime, stand out.

 On the middle terrace you will see the remains of a large altar (of Kyparissios Apollo) which was built around the middle of the 4th century BC.
 It is one of the earliest structures in the Asclepieion.
 To the west of the altar there is a temple of Asklepios in Ionian style, dating from the 3rd century BC.
 In its nave, it has a rectangular pit of small depth covered by a marble slab where the offertory box (thysayros) was kept.
 To the south of the altar, there are the foundations of a semi-circular platform.
 To the east of the altar there is a Roman temple in the Corinthian order from the 2nd century AD.